SaraMc12/Reading_list/README.md

 If none of the books tickle their fancy they can press Ctrl C to start over.

 If they do find one they just select from the array given to them and then it is saved inside their reading list.

+### running the tests
+a quick note about the tests, tests are still a new concept to me, In my bootcamp we learned about them briefly but there was not form of TDD in our practice, however, I have been working at trying to improv my practices to incorperate this.
+Currently, I am working on making a test first environment with some very simple games.

 ### Who is this app for?